CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.2.1 outsourcing for customers.md

 ### 2 1 Lack of or inadequate information security regulations

 An outsourcing project typically transfers large amounts of information between the customer and the outsourcing service provider.
 Depending on the protection requirements of the information to be processed, missing or inadequate regulations can cause damage.
 This is the case, for example, if the regulations and instructions for controlling the service provider are not updated in the event of technical, organizational or personnel changes, for example, if contact persons change.
-The range of regulatory deficits ranges from ambiguity in responsibilities and control functions to incomprehensible or incoherent formulated regulations, up to completely missing regulations.
+The spectrum of regulatory deficits ranges from ambiguity in responsibilities and control functions to incomprehensible or incoherent formulated regulations, up to completely missing regulations.

 ### 2 2 Inappropriate access, access and access rights management